I overheard something I wasn’t supposed to hear, and I’ll probably get in trouble for telling you, but I don’t care. I’m angry.

 “As do I,” Dean Enislen said.
 “Come.
 In here.”

 To my horror, they pushed into the very room I was hiding in.
 The door swung open over me, blocking me from view.
 I pressed myself up against the wall, angling my feet away.
-I tried not to breath.
+I tried not to breathe.

 Through the crack between the hinges, I saw Dean Enislen and Fogwillow sweep past.
 The lights went on.
 Footsteps, sharp and discrete.